N-AO5/tech264-docker-kubernetes/kubernetes/README.md

   namespace: default
 spec:
   ports:
-  - nodePort: 30001 #range is 30000-32768
+  - nodePort: 30001 #range is 30000-32768 this port is for the worker node specifically
-    port: 3000 # the port the service listens to
+    port: 80 # the port the service listens to outside of the cluster (the port outside the container) - nodejs runs on 80
-    targetPort: 3000 # the port that the service forwards traffic to
+    targetPort: 3000 # the port that the service forwards traffic to (the port inside the container) - this is our reverse proxy
   selector: # Specifies the label selector to match the pods managed by this service
     app: nodejs
   type: NodePort # The type of service, it is NodePort so it exposes the service on a static port on each node's IP